vernyuy/apartment-management-complex/content/overview.md

 - Amazon Cognito,
 - Amazon DynamoDB,
 - Amazon SQS,
-- Javascript resolver,
+- Javascript resolvers,
 - CodePipeline for CICD
 - Graphql codegen to generate TypeScript types from your GraphQL schema.
 This means you can have type-safe access to your schema's types, queries, mutations, and subscriptions directly in your TypeScript code.
-- and AWS AppSync to create a scalable, secure, and cost-effective system for managing your apartment complex.
+- and AWS AppSync to create a scalable, secure, cost-effective system for managing your apartment complex.

 ## Course Objectives